 I grew up in the United Kingdom, the country of almost all my emotions, and to this day dislike frontal questions about ‘me’.

 Cultures do not reduce to each other and the values of one are often in conflict with the values of another to suspend a whole life in ambiguity, anxiety and pain.
 They resolve the problems of our lives in different ways.
-That is all that can be said about them.
+Very hard decisions have to be taken between cultures sometimes.

-I love French, too; but, as with all things French from the Anglo viewpoint, the love is more complicated.
+I love French, too; but, as with all things French from the Anglo viewpoint, the love is a rich complication.